7 Best Home Warranty Companies in Arizona 2025

 America’s First Choice offers four plan options.

-• Silver Plan.The Silver Plan provides coverage for nine major appliances, including your range, oven, washer, dryer, dishwasher, refrigerator, garbage disposal, and garage door opener.
+• Silver Plan.
+The Silver Plan covers nine major appliances, including your range, oven, washer, dryer, dishwasher, refrigerator, garbage disposal, and garage door opener.

 • Platinum Plan.
 The Platinum Plan covers everything in the Gold Plan and adds coverage for your ice maker, built-in microwave, plumbing stoppages, and fans.

-There are add-ons available that include coverage for your pool & spa, septic system, sump pump, central vacuum, and even electronics.
+Add-ons include coverage for your pool & spa, septic system, sump pump, central vacuum, and even electronics.

-What Are America’s First Choice’s Prices?
+What Are America’s First Choice Prices?

-Add-on coverage ranges from a few dollars to $20 per month or more, and you can choose your own service fee level ranging from $75 to $125.
+Add-on coverage ranges from a few dollars to $20 per month or more, and you can choose your service fee level ranging from $75 to $125.

 Pricing of America's First Choice Plans